friggframework/frigg-template-app/CONTRIBUTION.md

 # Contribution

-In order to test and work on this module, you will need to use npm link.
+In order to test and work on this module, you will need to run the binary manually.

 ## Step 1: Make some code changes